 Column

-Freedom of speech, secular democracy,
+Free speech, secular democracy, feminism,

 in relation to the political and institutional practices

-I write opinion pieces, published in various Danish newspapers.
+Opinion pieces published in various Danish newspapers.
 See below.

 Follow my writing in English @ https://augustaatla.substack.com